 At first he didn’t know how to collect snowflakes; he did not even know whether it was possible to do so at all.
 All he knew was that if he were able to preserve and collect snowflakes, then he would have something meaningful to do for the rest of his days, because there would never come a day when he would chance upon a snowflake that would be identical to any he already had in his collection, and so his collection would never be complete.

-This, he also already knew, would be both infuriating and soothing.
-There would be times when he would feel like throwing out all the carefully crafted wooden cases, into which would slide all the cautiously cut plates of glass, upon which would rest – for the relative eternity of any civilisation in existence being able to appreciate or even just be conscious of them – the snowflakes in their time-frozen state, and burning the lot in a bonfire.
+This, he also already knew, would be both infuriating and reassuring.
+There would be times when he would feel like throwing out all the carefully crafted wooden cases, into which would slide all the cautiously cut plates of glass, upon which would rest—for the relative eternity of any civilisation in existence being conscious of them, let alone able to appreciate them—the snowflakes in their time-frozen state, and burning the lot in a bonfire.
 But he would not do so, he was certain, for deep down he knew how precious his collection would become, and how singular, how unique.

 The wood for the carefully crafted cases would come from the firs on his land by the stream.
 Since he heated his hut in the cold months with wood from his land by the stream, he planted two young firs to replace each mature one he cut down, and this way, he thought, the balance in the valley (and therefore in the universe) would stay intact, even tilt a little in favour of trees, with his presence.